cbratland/scamper-rs/README.md

 - `match`, `section`, etc.
 - quotes
 - music functionality
-- code highlighting / parenthesis matching in the web interface
-- error handling on the web interface
+- inline error handling on the web interface
 - the debugging features of the original scamper